sepsallao/jdk-bash-script/rhel_bash_script.md

-# Sure!
-Here are the updated steps for building OpenJDK from the Git repository on RHEL 8:
+# Steps for building OpenJDK from the Git repository on RHEL 8:

 ### Install the necessary build tools:
 ```